Part of the fun of planning your landscape is choosing trees for your property.

 It doesn’t matter if you are landscaping your home, an office building, or other property.
 You want it to look beautiful.

-Each tree has its requirements, from the amount of sun or shade it needs, the amount of water it needs, even fertilizer.
-When purchasing a tree, make sure it fits your requirements in care, but also your budget.
+Each tree has requirements, from the amount of sun or shade it needs, the amount of water it needs, and even fertilizer.
+When purchasing a tree, make sure it fits your requirements in care but also your budget.
 You want to choose trees that are easy to maintain, are beautiful pieces of foliage, and fit your budget.

 Shade trees; consider: